 When it comes to the question of brands that use data to improve their services, the real question is “which ones don’t do it”.
 Data has become an inherent part of online interaction — be it social media, your favorite streaming platform, or an indie blogger.

 Platforms such as Google Analytics, as well as Lucky Orange for user heatmap tracking, are great examples of tools that can help improve your services.
 Consulting these tools will give insight into how your leads interact with the long-form content you produce.

 Use a variety of sampling and performance tracking methods to ensure the quality and relevance of generated data.
 Surveys, polls, as well as live tracking on your website, can help detect behavior patterns, interest triggers, and other hot spots on your website.

 Failing to track your long-form content’s performance post-publishing will leave you in the dark in regard to its appeal and effects on brand loyalty.
 Remain vigilant and apply your findings to future content production to allow for organic growth of interest in brand loyalty for your company.

 In the age of fast data circulation and competitive marketing, emphasis on brand loyalty can truly transform your business for the better.
 Long-form content marketing can serve as a catalyst for positive change and inspiration for deep discussion, sharing of experience, and user retention regardless of your industry.

 However, proper planning, format standardization, and collaboration with like-minded industry individuals are what will seal the proverbial deal for many customers and brand followers.
-Don’t be afraid to commit to long-form content– play your cards in a smart way and your user base will return the favor in spades.
+Don’t be afraid to commit to long-form content to help avoid brand agnosticism — play your cards in a smart way and your user base will return the favor in spades.